 - Note: The USDA recommends that an instant-read thermometer inserted into the thickest part of the fish registers 145°F. With thinner pieces that is often difficult to do and the visual doneness indicators work well.

-Time to make the best Baked Tilapia ever.
+Time to make the best baked tilapia with panko ever.
 You will be glad you did.

 - 2 tilapia fillets, about 4 oz each

-- 2 tsp fresh lemon juice about 1/4 lemon
+- 2 teaspoon fresh lemon juice about ¼ lemon

 - Kosher salt and freshly ground black pepper